 Driving while intoxicated in New York is not a minor crime.
-Individuals who are arrested and charged with driving while ability impaired by alcohol (DWAI) or driving under the influence (DUI) could face heavy fines, loss of driving privileges, and incarceration, depending on the specifics of their situation.
+Individuals arrested and charged with driving while ability impaired by alcohol (DWAI) or driving under the influence (DUI) could face heavy fines, loss of driving privileges, and incarceration.
+All that depends on the specifics of their situation.
 If they cause a severe injury or fatal accident, they could be held civilly liable for the harm and property damage they cause due to their carelessness.

-DWAI and DUI are two different crimes in New York, and they are distinguished by the amount of alcohol in the driver’s blood.
-They are:
+DWAI and DUI are two different crimes in New York

 - DWAI – Impairment due to alcohol consumption, but BAC is below .08 percent

 - DUI – Impairment due to alcohol consumption and BAC is above .08 percent

 In New York, operating a motor vehicle while under the influence of any substance or intoxicant that would impede safe driving behavior is a crime.
 This includes all forms of alcohol and drugs.
 Even prescription drugs taken irresponsibly.
 Alcohol, of course, is what most people think about when they hear “DUI.”
 But there are many ways to be charged with a DUI offense.
 Unfortunately, there are also many ways for them to hurt innocent people before they’re stopped.